 - Surprise your customers with something unexpected.
-Whilst I know it is more difficult than ever to do these days with such demanding customers, it is definitely worth the effort to build their loyalty.
+Whilst I know it is becoming ever more difficult to do this these days, it is definitely worth the effort in order to build their loyalty.

 "I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

-- Strive for better in everything you do; never be satisfied yourself with just repeating previous successes.
+- Strive for better in everything you do, Never be satisfied with just repeating previous successes.
 This is perhaps the greatest lesson from all these great companies.
 As the Hotel mentioned, they want to exceed the expectations of their guests.

-- Make it a part of every employee’s objectives to ensure products and services that not only obtain customer satisfaction, but go even beyond that in any way they can.
+- Make it a part of every employee's objectives to ensure your products and services not only obtain customer satisfaction, but go even beyond that in any way they can.
 As Tony Hseih says, customer service is not the responsibility of any one department.

 I am sure you have many examples of companies that were not satisfied until they had gone above and beyond what you as their customer expected of them.
 In a previous post I mentioned Dyson; what others would you add to the list?Which companies excel at not only satisfying their customers, but surprising and delighting them too? #CEX #CRM #CustomerSatisfaction #CustomerDelight #CustomerCentricity Click To Tweet